Development of an Immunoaffinity Method for Purification of Streptokinase

 The materials used in the experiment includes; H46A (ATCC 12449, USA), E.coli DH5α and E.coli BL21 (DE3) pLysS (Invitrogen, USA), Todd Hewitt Broth (THB, HiMEDIA Laboratories), Trypticase Soy Agar (TSA, BBL, USA) Lysine monohydrochloride (Sigma Chemical, USA), pGEX-1.2-4T-2 (Avicenna Research Institute, Iran), Sodium Dodecyl Sulfate (SDS, Sigma Chemical, USA ) Hexyl resorcinol (Merck, Germany), NPGB (Sigma Chemical, USA), 3-amino-n-caproic acid (EACA, Sigma Chemical, USA ), Chromogenic substrate (S-2251, Chromogenix laboratories, Italy), Isopropyl-beta-D-thiogalactopyranoside (IPTG, Roche, Germany), Cyanogen bromide-activated Sepharose 4B (Sigma Chemical, USA), Sepharose 6MB –Protein A (GE healthcare, USA), Dimethyl pimelimidate-HCL (DMP, sigma-Aldrich, USA), Phenylmethylsulfonyl fluoride (PMSF, sigma Chemical, USA), serum albumin (sigma-Aldrich, USA), sheep anti-rabbit IgG (Avicenna Research Institute, Iran), o-Phenylenediamine (OPD, sigma Chemical, USA), Polyvinylidine difluride (PVDF, Roche, Germany), Enhanced Chemilumescent substrates (ECL, GE Health care, Biotech Buckinghamshir, UK), Chemicals for PAGE (Sigma Chemical, USA), Salts for buffers (Merck, Germany).

-S.equisimilis group C, strain H46A was grown in TSA and THB.
+Preparation of streptokinase-sepharose column S.equisimilis group C, strain H46A was grown in TSA and THB.
 The secreted SK purified by protected affinity chromatography (10).
 The purified streptokinase was then coupled to CNBr-activated Sepharose 4B.
 Briefly, 5 mg of purified SK was added per ml of the CNBr-activated Sepharose 4B resin in 0.1 M Sodium bicarbonate (NaHCO3, pH, 8.3) and after 2 hours at room temperature, the resin was washed with 0.2 M glycine, (pH=8.0) and then alternately for three times with 0.1 M sodium acetate, 0.5 M NaCL, (pH=4.0), and 0.1 M NaHCO3, (pH=8.3).
 The coupled streptokinase-sepharose was transferred to column, neutralized by Phosphate Buffered Saline (PBS) and stored in PBS-azide.

-Rabbit was immunized by subcutaneous injection of 1500 µl of an emulsion containing 25 µg of streptokinase and equal volume of complete Freunds adjuvant at 3 weeks intervals.
+Production and purification of anti-streptokinase Rabbit was immunized by subcutaneous injection of 1500 µl of an emulsion containing 25 µg of streptokinase and equal volume of complete Freunds adjuvant at 3 weeks intervals.
 Blood collected and serum was separated.
 Ten ml of sera was diluted 5 times with PBS, centrifuged at 4000 rpm for 10 min at 4oC to remove residual particles, and then was filtered.
 The supernatant was passed through a SK-Sepharose column at a rate of 12 ml per hour.
 It was washed by PBS and eluted with 0.2 M Glycine- HCl pH=2.5.
 Then it was neutralized by PBS.
 The purity was confirmed by SDS-PAGE.

-SDS-PAGE analysis: E.coli BL21 (DE3) pLysS was transformed by pGEX-1.2-4T-2 ((pGEX vector with Glutathione S-Transferase (GST) tag and SK gene insert)) (13).
+Expression tests of fusion GST-SK in E.coli SDS-PAGE analysis: E.coli BL21 (DE3) pLysS was transformed by pGEX-1.2-4T-2 ((pGEX vector with Glutathione S-Transferase (GST) tag and SK gene insert)) (13).
 Bacteria was grown in 5 mL LB broth to an OD of 0.6 (A600 nm) with vigorous agitation at 37°C. Fusion protein expression was induced by 0.1 mM IPTG and incubated for an additional 7 hr.
 One ml of the culture was collected at two hours intervals (1, 3, 5 and 7 hr), spun down and pellet was resuspended in 100 μl of 1x SDS sample buffer containing (7.5% Tris.base, 2 ml of 10% SDS, 1 ml Glycerol, 2 mg Bromophenol blue, 25 μl 2Mercaptoethanol).
 The cells were lysed using a strong vortex, heated at 100°C for 5 min, spind down and its supernatant was applied to 10% SDS- polyacrylamide gel electrophoresis.
 Proteins were stained with Coomassie blue and the band was visualized by destaining.
 In order to analyse the fusion GST-SK protein Molecular Weight (MW), the Bio-Rad MW marker, Cat.
 No. 161-0309 was used.

 Western blotting: Sonicates of pre and post inductions of cloned GST-SK in E.coli and also a purified SK were run on SDS-PAGE.
 The gel was blotted on PVDF membrane using transfer buffer containing 25 mM Tris (pH=8.3), 192 mM glycine and 20% methanol at 100 v for 75 min at room temperature.
-Blotted membrane was blocked with 2.5% skim milk in TBST buffer (0.5 M NaCl, 0.02 M Tris pH=8.5, 0.05% tween 20) overnight at 4C. After twice washing with PBS-Tween, membranes were incubated for 1.5 hr at room temperature with 1 µg per ml rabbit antistreptokinase in 1% skim milk.
+Blotted membrane was blocked with 2.5% skim milk in TBST buffer (0.5 M NaCl, 0.02 M Tris pH=8.5, 0.05% tween 20) overnight at 4C.
+After twice washing with PBS-Tween, membranes were incubated for 1.5 hr at room temperature with 1 µg per ml rabbit antistreptokinase in 1% skim milk.
 After reactions with primery antibody, the membrane was washed three times with PBS-Tween and incubated with peroxidase conjugated sheep anti-rabbit IgG (Avicenna Research Institute) at a 1:2000 dilution in 1% skim milk.
 The membrane was then washed three times with PBS-Tween.
 The reaction was developed by ECL for 1 min and scanned.

 Preparation of antistreptokinase-sepharose column